pjover/minesweeper-hex-arch-sample/README.md

 ## Ports
 The ports will be placed in the directory `./ports`.
 It contains the abstract classes (AKA interfaces definition ;) used to communicate with actors.

+## Services
+The services are our entry points to the core and each one of them implements the corresponding port.

+They will be placed in packages inside the directory `./services`.